guillermooo/sublime-undocs/source/reference/build_systems.rst

 ``cmd``
     Array containing the command to run and its desired arguments.
-If you don't specify an absolute path, the external program must be in your ``PATH``, one of your system's environmental variables.
+If you don't specify an absolute path, the external program will be searched in your ``PATH``, one of your system's environmental variables.

     On Windows, GUIs are supressed.